sickgreg/OpenIPC-Adaptive-Link/README.md

 # OpenIPC-Adaptive-Link
 Greg's Adaptive-Link - Files for OpenIPC camera and Radxa Zero 3w/e ground station

-`ALink42c`
+ALink42c

 udp listener and video-link profile changer/manager for OpenIPC

-copy to /usr/bin/ALink42c on OpenIPC camera and make it executable
+copy to `/usr/bin` on OpenIPC camera and make it executable

-ALink42c --help for command line options
+`ALink42c --help` for command line options

-Copy txprofiles.conf to /etc (don't have power set too high for your card in here) (future) copy ALink.conf to /etc/ALink.conf for general settings / custom mode-changing execution strings I'm running /usr/bin/ALink42c & from /etc/rc.local startup script.
+Copy `txprofiles.conf` to `/etc` (don't have power set too high for your card in here) (future) copy ALink.conf to `/etc` for general settings / custom mode-changing execution strings I'm running /usr/bin/ALink42c & from /etc/rc.local startup script.
 You also need to run wfb_rx on the camera,

 eg

-wfb_rx -c 127.0.0.1 -u 5000 -K /etc/drone.key -p 1 -i 7669207 wlan0 &
+`wfb_rx -c 127.0.0.1 -u 5000 -K /etc/drone.key -p 1 -i 7669207 wlan0 &`